For whom?

 The advisory committee assesses your application on the basis of:

-The advisory committee takes the following criteria into consideration:
+The advisory committee considers the following criteria:

 -